DarkStoorM/Name-Generator/README.md

 ## RNG Choice

-This project features a different PRNG, because the default `Math.random()` in JavaScript does not allow seeding without some manual magic, but since I had a couple PRNG classes ready to use from other project, I just moved them over.
+This project features different PRNGs, because the default `Math.random()` in JavaScript does not allow seeding without some manual magic, but since I had a couple PRNG classes ready to use from other project, I just moved them over.

 Reasons why **seeded** PRNG is required: